Course Overview

 Fee variations if you're studying the course outside of New Zealand

-• New Zealand citizen studying the course outside of New Zealand, you will be charged the Domestic fee (excluding GST) - $4,501 (approx $563 per topic/paper) total cost of qualification.
+• If you're a New Zealand citizen studying the course outside of New Zealand, you will be charged the Domestic fee (excluding GST) - $4,833.44 (approx $610.43 per topic/paper).

-Important Note: New Zealand Permanent Residents, Australian citizens and Australian Permanent Residents studying the course outside of New Zealand, will be charged International Fees (excluding GST).
+Important Note: Australian citizens and Australian permanent residents studying the course outside of New Zealand will be charged International Fees (excluding GST).

 Exam Fees per topic/paper